-Trump to deny funds to clinics that discuss abortion
+Trump to deny funds to clinics like Planned Parenthood that refer for abortion

-WASHINGTON (AP) — The Trump administration is resurrecting a Reagan-era rule that would ban federally funded family planning clinics from discussing abortion with women, or sharing space with abortion providers.
+WASHINGTON — The Trump administration will resurrect a Reagan-era rule that would ban federally funded family planning clinics from referring women for abortions, or sharing space with abortion providers.

-A senior White House official says the Department of Health and Human Services will be announcing its proposal Friday.
-The official spoke on condition of anonymity because the official was not authorized to confirm the plans before the announcement.
+The Department of Health and Human Services will announce its proposal Friday, a senior White House official said Thursday, speaking on condition of anonymity because the official was not authorized to confirm the plans before the announcement.

-The policy has been derided as a “gag rule” by abortion rights supporters and medical groups, and it is likely to trigger lawsuits that could keep it from taking effect.
+The policy has been derided as a “gag rule” by abortion-rights supporters and medical groups, and it is likely to trigger lawsuits that could keep it from taking effect.
 However, it’s guaranteed to galvanize activists on both sides of the abortion debate ahead of the congressional midterm elections.

+The Reagan-era rule barred family planning clinics from discussing abortion with women.
+It never went into effect as written, although the Supreme Court ruled that it was an appropriate use of executive power.
+The policy was rescinded under President Bill Clinton, and a new rule went into effect that required “nondirective” counseling to include a range of options for women.

 Most Read Nation & World Stories